-Objective 6 Development application approval processes are streamlined, transparent, and easy to understand
+AH6.
+Development application approval processes are streamlined, transparent, and easy to understand

-AH 22 Conduct a development process review in order to recommend improvements to the current approval process, including fee structure, customer service, and improve clarity and transparency of OCP requirements and expectations.
+- AH 21 Conduct a development process review in order to recommend improvements to the current approval process, including fee structure, and improve clarity and transparency of OCP requirements and expectations. - AH 22 Develop a program to prioritize and support affordable housing project applications with focus on non-market and below-market projects.